 All travelers who pass the initial screening for fever must comply to the mandatory 14-day self-quarantine at their respective hotels/accommodations/or in the state quarantine zone prepared by the Thai government.

 The situation in Thailand has returned to near-normal: restaurants and other entertainment venues, gardens, museums, historical sites and art galleries have reopened with social distancing measures.
 Public transport has returned to normal.

 Domestic flights have been allowed to resume.

-Phuket airport & hotels have reopened on the 15th of June.
+Airport & hotels have reopened on the 15th of June for domestic demand.

-All Cambodian nationals and foreigners are required to present a passport upon entry into the country, as well as the following:
+All foreigners are required to present a passport upon entry into the country, as well as the following:

 - A health certificate recognized by their country of departure.
 As well as being tested negative of COVID--19 made within 72 hours before their departure.

 - A health insurance of at least US$ 50,000 coverage for foreigners (except for diplomats).